 Requirements may change at short notice.
 For the latest information check the Official Barbados Tourism website.

-Social distancing guidelines, mandatory mask requirements, reduced hours for beaches and parks, and limits for large events remain in effect.
-A curfew is in place from 9pm to 5am Mon-Sat and 6pm-5am on Sundays.
+Social distancing guidelines and mandatory mask requirements remain in effect.
+Until 25 September, a curfew is in place from 9pm to 5am Mon-Sat and 6pm-5am on Sundays.

 Barbados has launched applications for a new 12-month visa to give remote workers the opportunity to live and work remotely for up to one year in Barbados.